Interview – Resources provided by Charlie Mosbrook

 A white man with blue eyes wearing a black hat, a grey shirt and a black sleeveless vest, holding a guitar.

 This post presents the resources that Charlie Mosbrook mentioned during the conversation.
-The episode will be published soon.

 Charlie Mosbrook’s website